 "We want to diversify the mountain to include photographers, bushwalkers and grey nomads with caravans," he said.

-"We also know a lot of young people move away for study, so we try and market Natimuk to them as a place to visit with their families when they come back.
+"We also know a lot of young people move away to study, so we try and market Natimuk to them as a place to visit with their families when they come back."

 "We would help to facilitate anyone who approached us saying they wanted to set one up there by figuring out if it was needed and how it would complement the ones already there," he said.